NCRCounterpointAPI/APIGuide/Endpoints/POST_StoreTokenize.md

 #### Description
 Tokenizes the cards for the store.

-- Requires API Key: Yes
+- Requires API Key: No
 - Requires System Administrator: No
 - Requires Counterpoint Registration option: Yes